20 Worst Tourist Traps in Michigan

 Source: wikimedia.org

 This family-style restaurant has served chicken dinners since 1888.
-The all-you-can-eat format attracts busloads of tourists daily.
+The all-you-can-eat format attracts busloads of visitors daily.

 Wait times stretch over an hour during peak seasons.
-The dining room noise level makes conversation nearly impossible with large tour groups.
+The dining room fills with large tour groups which makes for a noisy atmosphere.

 17. Mackinac Bridge Walk